dmgtorres/pharmabuilder/README.md

 #### Requirements

-- Operating system: Windows (10 or later), macOS (10.15 or later) and Linux
+- Operating system: Windows (10 or later), macOS (10.15 or later), or Linux
 - Python: Version 3.8 or later
 - Dependencies:
   - PyQt5